Togethering is an emerging space for movement, creativity and shared practice.

 What matters is not only what we do, but how we meet.

-With ourselves, with each other, and with what begins to form between us.
+With what begins to take shape between us.

 What shapes the work